Humanitarian impact of the Sudanese civil war (2023–present): Obstruction of humanitarian access

+Humanitarian response

+In Sudan, the Emergency Response Rooms (ERRs) are a community-led initiative formed by the resistance committees behind the 2019 revolution, that have played a crucial role in providing humanitarian aid during the war which began in April 2023.
+As of December 2024, ERRs had assisted over 11.5 million people, evacuating thousands and supplying essential resources like clean water and medical supplies.

 On 30 April 2023, the Red Cross sent its first aid delivery to Sudan by air since the conflict began, ferrying eight tonnes of humanitarian cargo from Amman, Jordan to Port Sudan.
 The World Food Programme resumed operations on 1 May.

-The delivery of badly needed remittances from overseas migrant workers was also halted after Western Union announced it was closing all operations in Sudan until further notice.

-In 2024, the crisis received limited attention in mainstream media.

 On 15 April 2024, donors pledged more than 2 billion euros for aid in Sudan.